 Official 2014 Festival Forms|

 Do you or your group want to march in Homer's Community Parade?
-Staff a table in the park to promote your local service club?
+Staff a table in the park to promote your local service club or sell your arts & crafts?
 Build fancy high-speed home furnishings that you and the neighborhood kids will push down Main Street?
 Well here is your One-Stop Shop for all the 2014 Festival applications!

 Become a Homer Sponsor!